jheising/HAPI/README.md

 ### General Rules

 1. A HAPI *must* return all important content to a request in the body of the HTTP response.
-2. A HAPI *may* return HTTP headers that set cookies, standard security parameters or other features that are generally understood by most common browsers.
+2. A HAPI *may* return HTTP headers that set cookies for tracking purposes, but not for security purposes.
+Other headers are fine as long as they aren't required to understand or generally use the API.
 3. A HAPI *must* return content in JSON formatted text as a default response to any operation.
 Other formats may be supported as needed.

 ### Results

 Results will be returned as JSON formatted text with an HTTP response code of type 200.

-The response *must* adhere to the following form:
+The response *should* adhere to the following form:

 ```json
 { "this": "succeeded", "by": "[verb]", "the": "[resource_type]", "with": [data] }